Quantum Coherence and Intrinsic Randomness: Introduction

 \section{Introduction}

-According to the Born rule \cite{born}, the outcome of a quantum measurement is intrinsically uncertain.
-Given a quantum state $\ket{\alpha}=\sum_i c_i \ket i$, where the $\{c_i\}$ are complex coefficients, the result of a measurement represented by the operators $\{\ket{i}\bra{i}\}$ is not deterministic, having output $i$ with probability $p_i=|c_i|^2$.
-Such randomness differs from the classical uncertainty due to imperfections of the measurement process.
-How to discriminate between quantum and classical contributions to the measurement randomness is a topic of interest in quantum information theory, as quantum randomness promises to be a potential resource for information processing tasks \cite{Colbeck09,acin2012,piro,scarani,ma2015quantum,ma2016}.
-As it is immediately clear from the example above, quantum randomness is a consequence of breaking coherent superpositions of quantum states, a phenomenon nowadays routinely observed in the laboratory.
-Recently, several works studied the properties of coherent states as an information-theoretic resource \cite{spekkens,aberg}.
-It turns out that the key notion to identify a resource, i.e., the one of free operations, is debatable in the case of coherence.
-Thus, several definitions of degree of coherent superposition are possible.
-The most intuitive way to quantify coherence is being the distance to the set of incoherent states ${\cal I}$ for a reference basis $\{\ket{i}\}$, given an appropriate yet arbitrary (pseudo)-metric function: $C_d(\rho)=\min\limits_{\sigma\in {\cal I}} d(\rho,\sigma)$.
-We label this notion of coherence as BCP coherence \cite{Baumgratz14,herbut}.
-A widely employed solution is to adopt the relative entropy of coherence $C_R(\rho)=\min\limits_{\sigma\in {\cal I}} S(\rho||\sigma)$ as a measure, mainly because of its computability and the importance of the relative entropy in information theory \cite{vedral}.
-While the parent notion of asymmetry has a clear-cut interpretation in a number of physical settings \cite{spekkens}, and other significant advances have been reported \cite{yadin}, the computational power offered by the BCP coherence still needs to be clarified.
+According to the Born rule\upcite{born}, the outcome of a quantum measurement is intrinsically random.
+Given a quantum state $\ket{\alpha}=\sum_i c_i \ket i$, where $\{c_i\}$ are complex coefficients, the result of a projection measurement $\{\dyad{i}\}$ is not deterministic, having the output $i$ with a probability $p_i=|c_i|^2$.
+Such randomness differs from the classical uncertainty due to uncharacterized measurements.
+This intrinsic randomness promises to be a potential resource for information processing tasks.
+There are many proposals for quantum random number generation, we refer to Refs.\upcite{Ma2016QRNG,RevModPhys.89.015004} for reviews.
+As it is immediately clear from the example above, intrinsic randomness is a consequence of breaking coherent superpositions of quantum states, a phenomenon nowadays routinely observed in the laboratory.
+Recently, several works have studied the properties of coherent states as an information-theoretic resource\upcite{spekkens,aberg}.
+It turns out that the key notion to identify a resource, the definition of free operations, is not unique in the case of coherence.
+As a result, several measures have been proposed to quantify coherent superposition.